wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hbase-phoenix-squirrel.md

 <properties
-   pageTitle="Use Apache Phoenix and SQuirreL in HDInsight | Windows Azure" description="Learn how to use Apache Phoenix in HDInsight, and how to install and configure SQuirreL on your workstation to connect to an HBase cluster in HDInsight." services="hdinsight" documentationCenter=""
+   pageTitle="Use Apache Phoenix and SQuirreL in HDInsight | Azure" description="Learn how to use Apache Phoenix in HDInsight, and how to install and configure SQuirreL on your workstation to connect to an HBase cluster in HDInsight." services="hdinsight" documentationCenter=""